* * WARNING: ADULT CONTENT * *

 The crapper stood behind the general’s house.
 Not that he called her the general.
 He wasn’t in the Minutemen, he was the goddamn mayor of Goodneighbor so he called her Fiona.
 And it wasn’t hers, really, just a place she crashed when she happened to be around.
 Which she was, at the moment.
 Which is why he drank more than usual.

 And the house wasn’t much of a house.
 Not like the Old State House, which was an actual fucking house.
-The general’s digs looked more like a big, broken shipping crate, built by the raiders she’d wiped out a few months ago.
+The general’s digs looked more like a big, broken box on stilts, built by the raiders she’d wiped out a few months ago.
 Back when she’d asked Hancock to stay and help the new settlement, him being mayoral and all.

 Hell yes, he’d wanted to help.
-Not just because there were precious few safe havens for the scrabbling rabble who did most of the living and dying in the Commonwealth, but because—for the first time in his life—he didn’t want his freedom.
-Fiona and her intriguing bundle of contradictions gave him a rush.
+Not just because there were precious few safe havens for the scrabbling rabble who did most of the living and dying in the Commonwealth, but because Fiona and her intriguing bundle of contradictions gave him a rush.
 She was an Old World woman awake in the wrong time.
 A charming combination of kind and ruthless, naive and brilliant, soft and steely.
 She was everything he admired, and everything he’d lost.

 He’d tried to make her understand what she meant to him.
 Most of the time, he could talk a Gunner out of bullets, but, Jesus, that particular conversation with Fiona had gone off like a grenade in a shit house.
 Sure, she welcomed ghouls into the ranks of the Minutemen and helped the Slog as much as any other settlement.
 Fuck, a ghoul ran the general store right there in Hangman’s Alley.
 And if anyone didn’t like it, too bad, she wouldn’t stand for any prejudiced bullshit.